wu-json/dots/README.md

 brew install neovim
 brew install lazygit

-# for telescope
+# for fzf-lua
-brew install ripgrep
-brew install fd
+brew install fzf

 # maintained version of exa, which is a modern ls replacement
 brew install eza